kojiishi/git-iblame/README.md

 * Easy and instant traversals to older or newer trees of the line.
 * Inspect the commit that modified the line.
 * Deleted lines are also shown for inspections.
+* See all commits that modifies the file.

 The `git-iblame` is built for responsive interaction.
 Lengthy operations such as